Lynching of Thomas Shipp and Abram Smith

-J. Thomas Shipp and Abraham S. Smith were young African-American men who were murdered in a spectacle lynching by a mob of thousands on August 7, 1930, in Marion, Indiana.
-They were taken from jail cells, beaten, and hanged from a tree in the county courthouse square.
-They had been arrested that night as suspects in a robbery, murder and rape case.
-A third African-American suspect, 16-year-old James Cameron, had also been arrested and narrowly escaped being killed by the mob; an unknown woman and a local sports hero intervened, and he was returned to jail.
-Cameron later stated that Shipp and Smith had committed the murder but that he had run away before that event.
+J. Thomas Shipp (March 1, 1911 – August 7, 1930) and Abraham S. Smith (October 14, 1910 – August 7, 1930) were two young African-American men who were murdered in a spectacle lynching by a group of thousands on August 7, 1930, in Marion, Indiana.
+They were kidnapped from their jail cells, beaten, and hanged from a tree in the county courthouse square.
+They had been arrested that night as suspects in the attack of a white couple.
+They were accused of robbing and murdering a white man and raping his girlfriend.
+A third African-American suspect, 16-year-old James Cameron, was also arrested and taken by the mob, but narrowly escaped the same fate.
+Just before he was going to be lynched, an unknown woman in the crowd claimed he was innocent, after which the mob returned him to the jail.

+In his memoirs, Cameron stated that Shipp and Smith had committed the murder, albeit the version of events were different from what the mob claimed.
+Cameron admitted to initially participating in the robbery under peer pressure, but said he got cold feet and ran away upon recognizing the man, who was a friend.
+Cameron said he then heard Shipp and Smith shoot and kill the man as he fled.
+In addition, the accusations of rape were false and amounted to rumors.
+A charge for rape against Cameron was dropped after Ball said she had not been raped.

 The local chapter of the NAACP had tried, unsuccessfully, to evacuate the suspects from town to avoid the mob violence.
-The NAACP and the State's Attorney General pressed to indict leaders of the lynch mob, but, as was typical in lynchings, no one was ever charged for their deaths, nor for the attack on Cameron.
+The NAACP and the state's attorney general pressed to indict leaders of the lynch mob, but, as was typical in lynchings, no one was ever charged for their deaths, nor for the attack on Cameron.

-Cameron was later convicted and sentenced as an accessory to murder before the fact.
-He served some time in prison, then pursued work and an education.
-After dedicating his life to civil rights activism, in 1991 Cameron was pardoned by the state of Indiana.
+Cameron was convicted of being an accessory to murder before the fact and served four years in prison.
+Afterwards, he pursued work and an education.
+After dedicating his life to civil rights activism, Cameron was pardoned by the state of Indiana in 1991.